tomhenrich/plex/docs/index.md

+---
 title: Plex Documentation
-description: My own personal documentation for maintaining a Plex server.
+description: My own personal documentation for running my Plex server.
 ---
 This is intended to be my own personal documentation for maintaining a Plex server.